 Boiling Salted Water for Pasta

 Pasta recipes often call for adding the pasta to salted boiling water.
 How much water?
-That general rule says one quart for each 1/4 pound of pasta.
+That general rule says 1 quart for each 1/4 pound of pasta.
 If you're making a pound of pasta, up the water to 6 quarts.
 Not enough water leads to gummy pasta.

 How much salt?
 The general rule is 1 2/3 teaspoons for each quart of water, and kosher sea salt is best.
 Add the salt after the water comes to a full boil.
-Adding the salt may reduce the speed of the boil.
-Wait until water reaches a full boil again before adding the pasta.
+Adding the salt might reduce the speed of the boil.
+Wait until the water reaches a full boil again before adding the pasta.